 - Did this approach save money compared to traditional advertising?

-To learn more, check out everything you need to know about influencer marketing.
+To learn more, watch our on-demand webinar, “When Good Advice Pays: Community Influencer Marketing.”
+Or, check out our article on everything you need to know about influencer marketing.